tnscorcoran/springboot-quarkus-serverless/README.md

 - an outstanding use case of Quarkus Native mode - serverless on Kubernetes.
 We used the industry leading Kubernetes distribution _Red Hat OpenShift_.

 To learn more about Quarkus visit [Red Hat build of Quarkus](https://developers.redhat.com/products/quarkus/getting-started) and [https://quarkus.io](https://quarkus.io)

+This demo can be viewed on [this You Tube link](https://youtu.be/bMkcVYTW8Z8).